tstephen/cbc/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 0.8.9.9 =
+* to fix Undefined variable: count_posts in preload.php on line 112
+* to update of Spanish translation
+* to preload the language pages (WPML)
+* to clear cache of the commend feed as well after clearing cache of a post

+= 0.8.9.8 =
+* to clear cache of /feed as well after clearing cache of a post
+* to fix PHP Notice: Undefined index: wpfc in timeout.php on line 132
+* to clear cache when a approved commens is updated
+* to add swf extension for cdn
+* to replace urls which have data-fullurl, data-bg, data-mobileurl and data-lazy attribute with cdn-url
+* <strong>[FEATURE]</strong> Traditional Chinese language has been added
+* to convert the icon from png to svg [by Roni Laukkarinen]
+* to fix Undefined index: HTTP_HOST cache.php on line 321

+= 0.8.9.7 =
+* to create cache for xml sources
+* to create cache for json sources [<a target="_blank" href="https://www.wpfastestcache.com/features/how-to-cache-json/">Details</a>]
+* to clear cache after Maintenance Mode activation/deactivation on Elementor plugin
+* refactoring of clearing cache hook system
+* refactoring of cache time-out time list
+* to disable cache when "The site is experiencing technical difficulties." error occurs

+= 0.8.9.6 =
+* to clear post's cache which contains query string if WPFC_CACHE_QUERYSTRING is defined
+* refactoring of excluding system
+* refactoring of getWpContentDir()
+* to fix the homepage cache problem when WPML with different url is used
+* to prevent directory traversal attack (discoverd by Imre Rad)

 = 0.8.9.5 =
 * to check the page is 404 or not with http_response_code() if is_404() does not work